pedrodls/angular-crud/README.md

 # angular-crud

-Make a simple SPA about market to training JS' angular framework
+Make a simple SPA about school shopping to training JS' angular framework